 First, there are many places that you can take pepper spray but can’t take your gun.
-I know some of you will claim to, “never go anywhere I can’t take my gun” this is an unacceptable position for most.
+I know some of you will claim to, “never go anywhere I can’t take my gun” (I hope you’re in great shape because if you ever get hospitalized…) this is an unacceptable position for most.
 It certainly is for me.
 My gun is a compliment to my life, not a limiting factor in it.
 My gun exists in service to me, not to the other way around.
 Still, all things being equal, I’d prefer not to be defenseless.

 There are an awful lot of places you carry pepper spray that you can’t carry a gun.
 For example, I can’t legally carry a gun in entire states!
 Examples include California, Illinois, New Jersey, and Maryland, to name a few.
 But I can carry O.C. spray in all of these states.
 Currently I am an EMT student.
 The carry of firearms is not allowed on the campus I attend.
 When I go to my doctor’s office I’m sternly warned that I am entering a gun-free zone. . . but there is zero mention of pepper spray on the sign on the door.